otazelaar/NYTBooksApplication/README.md

 # Intention
 - To gain real world experience in modern android app development

-Thanks for taking the time to look this over!
+Thank you for taking the time to look over my work.

-Cheers,
-Owen

 # www.linkedin.com/in/owentazelaar